Skip to main content

 If you choose hybrid, keep hard boundaries.
 Use Trello for execution only, Notion for context only (briefs, assets, approvals, decision notes), and your client system for relationship and commercial history.
 Use one canonical project ID across all systems so you can trace handoffs and approvals quickly.

 Keep integrations on a short leash.
 Add a Power-Up or automation only when it solves one named bottleneck and does not create a second status field.
-Assign one owner for setup and cleanup, and set a review cadence placeholder now: Add current threshold after verification.
+Assign one owner for setup and cleanup, and define the review cadence only after the team verifies it against the workflow and current platform behavior.

 Commitment checkpoint: run your chosen setup for 30 days, then review weekly for stalled handoffs, stale project records, and unowned active work.
 Revisit your tool choice only if those same failures repeat.
 If they do not, stop retooling and keep delivering.